FactorySimPy/FactorySimPy/docs/basic_components.md

 **Basic attributes**

 - `state` - current state of the buffer
-- `store_capacity` - maximum number of items the buffer can hold
+- `capacity` - maximum number of items the buffer can hold
 - `mode` - mode of operation of the buffer.
 Either "FIFO" or "LIFO".
 - `delay` - time after which an item becomes available for retrieval (can be a constant, generator, or callable)